Manage outcomes

 Notes:

 • To track a more complex visitor journey, define multiple conditions.
-Genesys Predictive Engagement evaluates all conditions in the visitor journey sequentially, in the order that you define them.
+Genesys Cloud evaluates all conditions in the visitor journey sequentially, in the order that you define them.
 The system doesn’t validate free form text.
 If you misspell a value, the outcome doesn’t trigger.
 For example, typing “ACB Retailer” when the page title is “ABC Retailer.”

 • When specifying a time for a custom web event, include milliseconds.